I wonder if you can tell me more about this trinket pot. I think it

 be printed.
 Can you help?

-was called Strata, designed by John Clappison and approved by
+trinket boxes was called Strata, designed by John Clappison and approved

 The elaborate lids were made by layering coloured clays in small blocks which were then sliced at right angles to provide a small multi-coloured slice of clay.
 These slices were reformed into blocks containing misalignments, similar to geological faults, before being sliced again into 1mm thick pieces.
 From these, circular, hexagonal and heart shaped pieces were cut with implements not dissimilar to biscuit cutters.
 The shapes were then dropped into the moulds before the liquid clay was poured in.
 They then went through the normal firing and finishing processes